Wordsmyth is for kids

-WILD’s three visual environments
+WILD’s four visual environments

 In the WILD World, children can explore items as they appear in natural and human-made environments.
 A child may choose to explore in Nature, seeing what plants and animals exist in a variety of surroundings, such as the Desert, the Seashore, or the Forest; or he or she may explore in the City, looking at what objects and types of people can be found in different settings such as the School, the Restaurant, the Hospital, or the Grocery Store.
 In any setting, there are opportunities to explore on different levels.
 Once in the Seashore setting, for example, a child can navigate into the Tide Pool or into the Ocean and see what creatures and plants might exist there.

 Or, once in the Restaurant, a child can zoom in to look at the menu or navigate into the kitchen and open the refrigerator!